TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

   --lead-conf=LEAD_CONF
                         Configuration properties for leads (default: ) -v SNAPPYDATA_VERSION, --snappydata-version=SNAPPYDATA_VERSION
-                        Version of SnappyData to use: 'X.Y.Z' (default:
+                        Version of TIBCO ComputeDB to use: 'X.Y.Z' (default:
                         LATEST)
   --with-zeppelin       Launch Apache Zeppelin server with the cluster.
 It'll
                         be launched on the same instance where lead node will